 - Upgrading the electrical connection to accommodate a 16 or 20 amp supply for your hot tub.

 Can I use a garden room as a hairdresser’s or dog grooming salon?

-Yes, however as explained above if you’re connecting water and drainage for any means we’ll need to obtain Planning Permission and a Building Warrant unless you used temporary storage tanks that you have to fill and empty manually.
+Yes, however as explained above if you’re connecting water and drainage for any means we’ll need to obtain a Building Warrant unless you used temporary storage tanks that you have to fill and empty manually.

 Specifically for a dog grooming salon you may also want to add the “hot tub” add-on that includes moisture resistant plasterboard or alternatively wipe down wet-wall panelling.